-Witnessing a loss of sex drive in marriage.
+Witnessing a loss of sex drive in marriage?
 Sometimes it isn’t your body, but your past sexual experience that might be causing a lack of sex in marriage.

 Those who have been through sexual abuse or who have seen disturbing representations of sexual intercourse through films, media, and pornography may feel disinterested in sex.

-Oestrogen found in the Birth Control Pill may hinder testosterone’s effect in men and lower their libidos.
+Oestrogen found in the Birth Control Pill may hinder testosterone’s effect and lower their libidos.
 Other medications, such as those taken for clinical depression, can also have a negative effect on your sex drive.

-Or, it may be that you have sexual desires but feel too mentally and physically spent to follow through on it.
+Furthermore, it may be that you have sexual desires but feel too mentally and physically spent to follow through on it.